The wrapped Fukaya category for semi-toric SYZ fibrations: Energy and estimates for Lipschitz Floer data

 \begin{proof} Let $A\subset D_{k,l}$ be open connected and precompact such that $D_{k,l}\setminus A$ consists of ends.
 Assume first that $u(A)\cap K\neq\emptyset$.
 Covering $A$ by a finite number of discs and half discs, the domain local estimate provides an $R_0=R_{A,\mathfrak{H}}$ such that $u(A)\subset B_{R_0}(K)$.
 By admissibility condition, Lemma~\ref{lmRectEst} produces an $R_1=R_1(\delta,E)$ such that for any end $e_i$ any $t\in\R_{\pm}$ we have that $u(\epsilon_i(\{t\}\times(0,1)))\cap B_{R_1}(B_{R_0}(K))\neq\emptyset$.
 Applying the domain local estimate again, we obtain an $R_2$ such that $u$ is entirely contained in $B_{R_2+R_1+R_0}(K)$.
 If $u$ intersects $K$ in a point $u(x)$ for some $x\not\in A$ then $x$ is on some end, and we may write $x=\epsilon_i(s_0,t_0)$.
 The domain local estimate bounds the diameter of $u_{s_0}$.
 Thus we can apply Lemma~\ref{lmRectEst} to obtain an a-priori estimate the distance $d(K,u(A))$.
 We can now proceed as before.

 For the right hand estimate, note that $\{\mathfrak{F},\mathfrak{F}\}$ is assumed to be supported on a compact subset $A\subset D_{k,l}$.
 The Floer data is assumed to be Lipschitz with some constant $c$.
 Lemma \ref{lmTopGeoEnEst} implies that for any Floer solution $u$ we have $E_{geo}(u)\leq E_{top}(u)+c^2Area(A)$. \end{proof} \begin{rem} We have formulated the admissibility condition and the global estimate for a punctured disc with fixed conformal structure.
 In general, e.g, the proof of associativity, we need to alow the conformal structure to vary.
 It is then required to choose Floer data for the entire moduli space.
 As is spelled out in detail in \cite{SeidelPL} this involves, among other things, choosing a thick thin decomposition near the boundary of the moduli space and assigning striplike and cylindrical coordinates on the thin part.
 The extension of the condition of admissibility to this setting is the obvious one.
 Namely, the Lipschitz estimates should be uniform on the moduli space, and \eqref{DissipEst} should hold for each thin component.
 The uniform global estimate for the entire family is then an obvious variant. \end{rem} Examining the proof of the global estimate we obtain the following very useful variant. \begin{lm} [\textbf{target-local, domain-global estimate}] There is a function $R=R(c,E)$ with the following significance.
-Suppose the Floer datum $(\mathfrak{H},J_z)$ is $c$-admissible.
-Then any complete Floer solution of energy at most $E$ has diameter at most $R$.
+Let $(\mathfrak{H},J_z)$ be a $c$-admissible Floer datum on a Riemann surface with cylindrical ends.
+Then any Floer solution of energy at most $E$ has diameter at most $R$.
 Moreover, suppose the Floer datum $(\mathfrak{H},J_z)$ satisfies the inequality \eqref{EqMonoTonicity} everywhere, and $J_z$ induces a complete metric, but the other conditions for $c$-admissibility hold only on $B_R(p)$.
 Then any Floer solution $u$ meeting $p$ is contained in $B_R(p)$. \end{lm}